 If high volume training is deemed necessary for particular fitness goals, it should be administered progressively and judiciously.
 Even the most advanced exercisers with the greatest tolerance to high volume programs will benefit from a gradual progression of training volume.
 This may occur when transitioning from a lower volume mesocycle or resuming training after a layoff.

 The body responses more favorably to small incremental progressions.
 All it takes is a little bit more than the last time.
 See Adaptation Criteria.
-Since any small change in volume is enough to illicit a training response, anything greater could be considered a waste of effort particularly since rapid increases in volume can prolong recovery.
+Since any small change in volume is enough to elicit a training response, anything greater could be considered a waste of effort particularly since rapid increases in volume can prolong recovery.

 It is plausible that overall progress may be greater on a generally lower volume training regimen by keeping training more consistent over many years through greater long term program adherence and lower incidents of layoffs due to overuse injury.
-Any small increases that might be gained with continuous high volume training are are potentially lost, soon after the first incidence of overuse injury, if not the attrition due to burnout.
+Any small increases that might be gained with continuous high volume training are potentially lost, soon after the first incidence of an overuse injury, if not the attrition due to burnout.
 See Low Volume Weight Training and Overtraining.